Hooq/unicum/README.md

 3. the Unicum container, `unicum`, based on [hooq/unicum](https://registry.hub.docker.com/u/hooq/unicum/), listening on the post `9691`

 The image hooq/unicum, has been built using the Dockerfile in this repository.
 If you prefer, you can build it with
     docker build -t <your_docker_username>/unicum .

+To see the IP address of the Unicum server, you can execute

+    docker inspect --format '{{ .NetworkSettings.IPAddress }}' unicum

 ## The API